 A court of the Democratic Republic of the Congo sentenced 51 people to death for the murders of two United Nations experts in the Kasaï province in 2017.
 Sweden and the U.S. call for more investigations.

 A year after the start of the trial, 51 people have been convicted on January 29 for the killing of two United Nations experts, Michael Sharp and Zaida Catalán, in the Kasaï province in 2017.

-They are sentenced to a death penalty but a moratorium from 2003 actually converts death sentence to life in prison.
+They are sentenced to the death penalty but a moratorium from 2003 actually converts the death sentence to life in prison.
 The convicts were mostly from the armed militia of Kamwina Nsapu’s rebellion.